 While the long stroke piston system works, it isn’t ideal for every situation.
 The added mass of the piston attached to the bolt carrier slows down the cyclic rate of the gun, and can lead to increased felt recoil.
 There was a demand for a system that had the same basic concepts, but could be used for much lighter firearms and quicker cyclic rates.
 The man who first designed such a system was a bootlegging murderer who built his firearms while in prison: David “Carbine” Williams.

-While the long stroke piston system moves as-one, the short stroke piston system has a couple different moving parts.
+While the long stroke piston system moves as-one, the short stroke design system has a couple different moving parts.
 The piston and the bolt carrier are separate moving pieces, and they operate somewhat independently of each other.

 The beauty of the short stroke system is that it is simpler to build and maintain, as well as lighter on the shooter since the moving mass inside the gun is much lighter.
 The trade off is that there are more moving parts, and these systems are especially susceptible to a condition known as “carrier tilt.”
-Since the force is being applied directly to the top of the bolt (instead of in-line with the bolt like the gas expansion system Stoner originally designed) the bolt carrier has a tendency to tilt.
+Since the force is being applied directly to the top of the bolt (instead of in-line with the bolt like the gas expansion system Stoner originally designed), the bolt carrier has a tendency to tilt.
 The rear bottom edge and the front top edge exert more force on the surrounding materials due to that tilt, and it has been known to wear holes in the receiver extension.
 For that reason most good short stroke piston systems will have an exaggerated beveled rear edge to mitigate that carrier tilt somewhat, but eliminating it completely is impossible.